EbTech/Elo-MMR/README.md

 `--release` creates a release build, which takes longer to compile but executes faster than a debug build.

-`--bin rate` selects the entry-point `ranking/src/bin/rate.rs`.
+`--bin rate` selects the entry-point `multi-skill/src/bin/rate.rs`.

 `mmr` is a command-line argument specifying the rating system.
+Try `mmr-fast` for an approximate version that runs faster.

 `codeforces` is a command-line argument specifying the dataset.